It goes without saying the Disney hotels on the monorail are super convenient and high up on lots of folks’ Disney World bucket lists!

 Disney’s Grand Floridian Resort and Spa

-The last Disney hotel on the monorail before you make your way in a look back to the Magic Kingdom stop is the Grand Floridian Resort & Spa, which is Disney World’s flagship resort.
+The last hotel on the monorail at before you make your way back to the Magic Kingdom is the Disney World’s flagship resort, the Grand Floridian Resort & Spa.

 It takes 16 minutes to get to or from the Magic Kingdom to the Grand Floridian Resort & Spa via monorail.